MrAmirRezaie/networkTool/README.md

 - **Alerting**: Send alerts via email or webhook.
 - **IoT Device Identification**: Identify IoT devices based on open ports.
 - **Vulnerability Assessment**: Evaluate vulnerabilities in IoT devices and open ports.
+- **Scheduled Scans**: Perform scans at regular intervals.
+- **Encryption**: Encrypt scan results before saving or sending.
+- **Historical Reports**: Generate reports based on past scan results.
+- **Website Vulnerability Scanning**: Scan websites for common vulnerabilities such as SQL Injection, XSS, and more.

 ---

 ## Installation

-- To use this script, ensure you have Python 3.7 or higher installed.
+- Ensure you have Python 3.7 or higher installed.
 Then, install the required libraries:

     ```bash
     pip install -r requirements.txt